join

 Use the join instruction to combine the data extracts from multiple datastreams into a single extract using a shared identifying column containing matching values.

-The Join Datastream standard enrichment enables you to join datastreams in a few easy steps, instead of using a custom script.
+The Join Datastream standard transformation enables you to join datastreams in a few easy steps, instead of using a custom script.
 For more information, see Join Datastream.

 What data extracts can I combine?